In January of 2013, Kevin Sabet was facing a new dilemma.

 Sabet told Gov. Jennifer Granholm on Current TV back in 2013 that the British Medical Journal published a study showing double the car crash risk for drivers who test positive for THC.

-But other studies have shown that if you adjust for age, gender, and alcohol use, positive THC detection has no bearing whatsoever on crash risk.
+But other studies have shown that if you adjust for age, gender, and alcohol use, positive THC detection times have no bearing whatsoever on crash risk.

 “One possibility is that people who smoke marijuana share qualities—being young, male, and risk-taking,” wrote researchers back in 2009, “that would increase their risk of road traffic accidents even in the absence of marijuana use.”